icosalogic/inverter_design_manual/README.md

 support the demand with the highest efficiency.
 This includes automatically detecting and using light-load blades when the demand is low enough.

 Another advantage of this approach is that at light and medium loads, the controller can select different blades in a round-robin fashion, based on FET temperature.
 Since R<sub>ds(on)</sub> and switching overhead are both temperature sensitive, using the FETs with the lowest temperature can yield significant efficiency gains.

 This design results in a single simple solution that supports a wide range of inverter configurations, ranging from 25 to 200 amps, in 25 amp increments, with very high efficiency.

+If testing with an 8-blade chassis is successful, a 12-blade chassis can be constructed that would support either 300 amp split phase or 200 amp 3-phase solutions.

 # References